 The town of Tuncurry was established in 1893 by John Wright and was originally called Tuncurrie.
 The name is believed to be an aboriginal word for "Plenty fish".
 Please click on the following link to see a Map of Tuncurry.
 (Please note that the site Tern island is noted on Google Maps as Fern Island.
 I beleive this is an error.)
 The undeveloped areas east of the Lakes Way are referred to in the survey as 'Tuncurry Dunes and Heath'.
 The Wallamba River area is located between the Tuncurry Lakes Resort, Chapmans Road Tuncurry and the Forster Tuncurry Racecourse on the strip of land adjacent to the Wallamba River.

 The Tuncurry subdivision begins at the end of The Darawank Nature Reserve, approximately 1 kilometer north of the Tuncurry Golf Course and includes the whole town of Tuncurry east of the Wallamba River.
-This subdivision concluded in the south at Point Road on the edge of Wallis Lake.
+This subdivision terminates in the south at Point Road on the edge of Wallis Lake.
 This subdivision has been further divided as follows.

-- Great Lakes College Tuncurry Campus--- Species List and Images
+- Great Lakes College Tuncurry Campus--- Species List

-- Ohmas Bay--- Species List and Images
+- Ohmas Bay--- Species List

-- Tern Island--- Species List
+- Fern Island (Also known as Tern Island)--- Species List

 - Wallamba Cove--- Species List

-- Wallamba River Area--- Species List and Images
+- Wallamba River Area--- Species List

 The area contains a mixture of habitats including the following;

-- Dry heath
+- Wet and Dry Heath